-The College conducts an emergency response drill/exercises each year, such as a tabletop exercise, and tests the emergency notification system(s) on campus.
+The College conducts an emergency response drill/exercise each year and tests the emergency notification system(s) on campus.

 If there is an immediate threat to the health or safety of students or employees occurring on campus, the College must follow its emergency notification procedures.
 The College that follows its emergency notification procedures is not required to issue a timely warning based on the same circumstances; however, the College must provide adequate follow-up information to the community as needed.